hortonworks-spark/cloud-integration/spark-cloud-integration/src/main/site/markdown/index.md

 * When Hadoop is configured to use a cloud-infrastructure specific committer, uses that committer for committing the output of the Spark job.
 * Tested with the new S3A committers, "Directory", "Partitioned and "Magic".
+* Includes the support classes need to support Parquet output.

 ## Requirements